-Physical therapy (PT) treatment at home after stroke is extremely beneficial and is typically based on the results of a patient?s initial evaluation.
-The treatment a patient receives should be specific to his or her specific needs.
-Physical therapy treatments included in-home health care in Bethesda, Maryland, after stroke may include various components such as:
+Physical therapy (PT) treatment at home after stroke is extremely beneficial and is typically based on the results of a patient’s initial evaluation.
+The strategy to recover from a stoke with in-home therapy should be specific to the patient’s specific needs.
+Physical therapy treatments included in home health care after a stroke may include various components such as:

 This is where the patient learns to walk again after a stroke.
 It is one of the main objectives of home PT after a stroke.
 A physical therapist will work with a patient to improve how he or she is able to walk and move around the home.
 The home health care therapist will also determine the correct assistive device to use.
 This device can be a walker, crutches, quad cane, or a standard cane.